Page RPM AdSense is one of the metrics that provide publishers with insights about how their website is performing in terms of revenue generation.

 Now we are testing inventories with optimized ad stack and non-optimized ad stack.
 As discussed, ad refresh is added to the mix, which increases the number of impressions.
 However, for the non-optimized stack, impressions are equal to pageviews.
 Also, let’s assume that CPM offered by advertisers is the same – $2 – for both cases.

 Hence, the revenue earned by publishers will be (CPM * impressions) / 1000 or $1000 for the optimized stack and $200 for the non-optimized stack.

 |CPM (by advertisers)||$2||$2|

-We optimized the impressions (using ad refresh) and improved viewability (using layout optimization), next step is to increase bid price coming in from advertisers.
+We optimized the impressions (using ad refresh) and improved viewability (using layout optimization); the next step is to increase the bid price coming in from advertisers.

 As a publisher, you would want advertisers to place higher bids on your inventory.
 For that, you need to increase bid pressure.
 This can be done by adding more tier 1 demand partners to your stack.

 Then there are publishers who are restricted with the type of ads they can show on their website.
-For instance, publishers wouldn’t want their competitors to show ads on their pages, this restricts certain advertisers to bid – reducing the size of demand pool.
+For instance, publishers wouldn’t want their competitors to show ads on their pages, this restricts certain advertisers from bidding – reducing the size of the demand pool.
 In such a case, having more options – in terms of demand partners who are willing to purchase impressions even with the restriction in place – is important.

 How’s this related to page RPM?

 Getting higher bids from advertisers definitely increases your ad revenue.
-Let’s go back to the above example again (to keep this simple, let assume there is no ad refresh enabled on ad stack)
+Let’s go back to the above example again (to keep this simple, let’s assume there is no ad refresh enabled on the ad stack)

 |CPM (by advertisers)||$2||$5|